You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - The duration of the defendant’s reckless behavior, as well as any attempts to conceal that behavior

-- The degree to which the defendant was aware of the risk they were creating as well as whether or not they profited from their risky behavior
+- The degree the defendant was aware of the risk they created and whether they profited from their risky behavior

 - The severity of harm caused by the defendant